THE GUILT AND POWER OF SIN

 The above are just a few of God’s needs and desires.

-Can God gain His desires by forgiving people?
+Can God fulfill His desires by forgiving people?
 Absolutely not!
 He must work with people until they have been released from all the power of Satan and filled with the righteousness and holiness that are Christ Himself.

 I am not speaking of an imputed or ascribed righteous that we gain by being identified with Christ or having faith in Christ.
 I am referring to righteousness, holiness, and stern obedience to God that flows from Him who cries out, “I delight to do Your will, O God; yes, Your law is within my heart.”